Docs

 Using notifications

-Notification are used to get updates within the platform, via e-mail and/or SMS.
+Notification are used to get updates within the platform, via e-mail or mobile push notifications.
 The platform notifications are visible by clicking on the bell in the top-right corner of your screen (1).
 Once opened you can navigate to the notification settings (2), only show the unread notifications (3), mark all your notifications as read (4) or click on a notification to directly navigate to the event (5).

 Notification settings